misterseyiayeni/nlp-portal/README.md

 The payload is received and sent to the appropriate API endpoint route, processed, saved in the db, and the resulting response returned to the client.

-The solution has been built according to the following principles:
+The solution is designed and built according to the following principles:

 - Managed services
 - Elasticity of demand (auto-scaling)